anyscale/madewithml.github.io/docs/courses/mlops/testing.md

 !!! note
     We've applied expectations on our source dataset but there are many other key areas to test the data as well.
 For example, the intermediate outputs from processes such as cleaning, augmentation, splitting, preprocessing, tokenization, etc.

-### Data docs
+### Documentation

 When we create expectations using the CLI application, Great Expectations automatically generates documentation for our tests.
 It also stores information about validation runs and their results.
 We can launch the generate data documentation with the following command: ```#!bash great_expectations docs build```

 <div class="ai-center-all">
     <img width="700" src="/static/images/mlops/testing/docs.png" alt="data documentation">
 </div>

+> By default, Great Expectations stores our expectations, results and metrics locally but for production, we'll want to set up remote [metadata stores](https://docs.greatexpectations.io/docs/guides/setup/#metadata-stores){:target="_blank"}.

 ### Production

-By default, Great Expectations stores our expectations, results and metrics locally but for production, we'll want to set up remote [metadata stores](https://docs.greatexpectations.io/docs/guides/setup/#metadata-stores){:target="_blank"}.
-This is typically something our data engineering team would help set up as validation should occur prior to downstream applications such as machine learning use cases (though ML teams can certainly help craft more expectations to ensure comprehensive data validation).
+The advantage of using a library such as great expectations, as opposed to isolated assert statements is that we can:

+- reduce redundant efforts for creating tests across data modalities
+- automatically create testing [checkpoints](https://madewithml.com/courses/mlops/testing#checkpoints){:target="_blank} to execute as our dataset grows
+- automatically generate [documentation](https://madewithml.com/courses/mlops/testing#documentation){:target="_blank} on expectations and report on runs
+- easily connect with backend data sources such as local file systems, S3, databases, etc.

-Many of these expectations will be executed when the data is extracted, loaded and transformed during out [DataOps workflows](orchestration.md#dataops){:target="_blank"}.
-Typically, the data will be extracted from a source (database, API, etc.) and loaded into a data system (ex. [data warehouse](data-stack.md#data-warehouse){:target="_blank"}) before being transformed there (ex. using [dbt](https://www.getdbt.com/){:target="_blank"}) for downstream applications.
+Many of these expectations will be executed when the data is extracted, loaded and transformed during our [DataOps workflows](orchestration.md#dataops){:target="_blank"}.
+Typically, the data will be extracted from a source ([database](data-stack.md#database){:target="_blank"}, [API](api.md){:target="_blank"}, etc.) and loaded into a data system (ex. [data warehouse](data-stack.md#data-warehouse){:target="_blank"}) before being transformed there (ex. using [dbt](https://www.getdbt.com/){:target="_blank"}) for downstream applications.
 Throughout these tasks, Great Expectations checkpoint validations can be run to ensure the validity of the data and the changes applied to it.
 We'll see a simplified version of when data validation should occur in our data workflows in the [orchestration lesson](orchestration.md#dataops){:target="_blank"}.

 <div class="ai-center-all">
     <img width="650" src="/static/images/mlops/testing/production.png" alt="ETL pipelines in production">